F1248/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ## Broken Background Blurs

 By default with the non-Metal acceleration patches, many background blur menus may act distorted when moving a cursor over it.
-With 0.4.1 and newer, users can enable a new Beta Blur feature to try and resolve the issue:
+Users can enable a new Beta Blur feature to try and resolve the issue:

 ![](../images/OCLP-GUI-Settings-Beta-Blur.png)